invenia/RingArrays.jl/README.md

 ### Creating

-Creating a RingArray only needs two values, both of which have default if you pass nothing.
+Creating a RingArray only needs three values, all of which have default if you pass nothing.

 ```julia
 ring = RingArray{Int, 3}(max_blocks=10, block_size=(10,10,10), data_length=1000)